-- Share what you'd want to do if you had an extra-long sunny day. - In leader-led small groups, have preschoolers share what they'd want to do on an extra-long sunny day. - After small groups have discussed, have adult or teen helpers share with the whole group what they talked about in their small groups.
+- Share what you'd want to do if you had an extra-long sunny day. - In small groups, have kids share what they'd want to do on an extra-long sunny day. - After small groups have discussed, have a few kids share with the whole group what they talked about in their small groups.